MicrosoftDocs/Devices-docs/surface/windows-virtual-desktop-surface.md

 ### Persistent, on-demand and just-in-time work scenarios

-Windows Virtual Desktop on Surface helps customers meet increasingly complex business and security requirements across industries, employee roles, and work environments.
+Azure Virtual Desktop on Surface helps customers meet increasingly complex business and security requirements across industries, employee roles, and work environments.
 These include:

 - Multi-layered security of access to data and organizational resources
 - Compliance with industry regulations